Deepika3690/Deep/READEME.md

 On the "Inventory & Valuation" screen, you can view your current stock and search for items.

 On the "Stock Modification" screen, select an item, enter the quantity to change, choose the reason (Sale or Damage), and apply the change.
 If it's a sale, specify the sale price.

+10. Conclusion

+                 The Smart Register Flask App provides a functional and intuitive solution for basic inventory and financial tracking.
+By leveraging modern web technologies and simple data persistence, it offers a quick and easy way for users to manage their stock.
+Its modular design and clear separation of concerns (Flask for backend, dedicated files for HTML, CSS, and JS) make it maintainable and extensible.
+While currently relying on client-side storage, the architecture allows for straightforward future enhancements to integrate a database and expand its capabilities for more advanced business needs.
+This project serves as a solid foundation for a comprehensive inventory management system.